To find a da Vinci myomectomy surgeon, call 800-777-7775 or browse da Vinci physicians.

 - A faster return to normal daily activities

-da Vinci Myomectomy is performed with the da Vinci Surgical System, which allows your surgeon to perform a minimally invasive, yet remarkably precise, comprehensive reconstruction of the uterine wall, regardless of the size or location of your fibroids.
-The unique level of control and precision of da Vinci can also help your surgeon provide the most precise and thorough reconstruction possible.
-That can help to prevent a possible uterine rupture (tearing) during future pregnancies.
+During da Vinci Myomectomy, your surgeon performs a minimally-invasive, yet remarkably precise, comprehensive reconstruction of the uterine wall (regardless of the size or location of your fibroids), which can help to prevent a possible uterine rupture (tearing) during future pregnancies.

 If you are a candidate for myomectomy, talk to a gynecological surgeon who performs da Vinci Myomectomy.